fjquesada/fjquesada.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently an Assistant Lecturer at the [University of Jaén](www.ujaen.es).
+I am currently a Researcher at [The Agile Monkeys](https://www.theagilemonkeys.com) and an Assistant Lecturer at the [University of Jaén](www.ujaen.es).
 Prior to that, I was a Marie Curie Early Stage Researcher at the [University of Edinburgh](www.ued.co.uk), an Assistant Lecturer at the [University of Cádiz](www.uca.es) and a Senior Software Engineer.

 I am a member of: